* Commission forecasts see Spain far wide of deficit goals

 “The future of Greece in the euro zone lies in the hands of Greece,” German Foreign Minister Guido Westerwelle told parliament in Berlin.

-While European policymakers remain deeply concerned about the potential for Greece to cause problems, Austria’s finance minister said the region was now more insulated from the threat.
+European policymakers remain deeply concerned about the potential for Greece to cause problems and although Austria’s finance minister said the region was now more insulated from the threat.

 Contagion risks may have diminished, but the forecasts from the Commission suggest there are a host of deficit, growth and unemployment problems riddling economies beyond Greece, including Spain, Italy, Portugal and potentially France.

-In rare bright spots, Rehn said Italy and Portugal were on track to meet their targets and did not need to take additional savings measures.
+In rare bright spots, Rehn said Italy and Portugal were on track to meet their targets.

 The Commission said it expected Spain’s economy to contract 1.8 percent this year and a further 0.3 percent in 2013, leaving the country climbing a mountain if it is to reduce its budget deficit by a large margin and tackle 24 percent unemployment.